PeopleFirst

 The site also links to other organisations which can provide advice on accessible activities for people with disabilities.

-The Rough Guide to Accessible Britain provides a free guide to tourist attractions and activities around the country which are more accessible for people with disabilities.
+The Rough Guide to Accessible Britain, from Motobility, provides a free guide to tourist attractions and activities around the country which are more accessible for people with disabilities.

 English Heritage give details of any accessibility arrangements at all of their attractions, and have produced an access guide.